memfault/memfault-docs/docs/android/android-bort.md

 As part of the build process, the Bort SDK will fetch the current SDK settings and store them as a file called `settings.json`.
 We recommend storing this file in your version control system.
-The Bort SDK embeds this file as the default SDK settings, used temporarily until fresh settings are retrieved from the web.
+The Bort SDK embeds this file as the default SDK settings, used temporarily until fresh settings are retrieved from the web, at run-time.

 If, during the build process, the Bort SDK detects the local `settings.json` is stale, the build will intentionally fail to alert you that the default settings are out of